danhetrick/ircpatch/README.md

     <patchbot> Welcome to #patchnet, wraithnix!

 Now, my channel relay network is up and running!
 If any clients join "#patchnet" on Undernet, EFnet, or GameSurge, they'll be able to chat to each other, and send private messages to each other.
-Everything displayed to the console will be contained in `/home/dhetrick/ircpatch.txt`.
+Everything displayed on the console will be written to `/home/dhetrick/ircpatch.txt` (with the exception of the ASCII art and version information in the startup banner).

 ## Contact